valinux/Federal-grant-search/README.md

 # New Easy to use Update Download Glowsearchv5.zip
 using the output.db file at https://drive.google.com/file/d/1RR6PPACOq5cFp4gn26ccj4bHGDskSHmf/view?usp=sharing
+Were now using v2 db with addresses called outaddresses.db at https://drive.google.com/file/d/1d0zYAg4RMbZ9Fb0mXA8e6ITDOkpGA7WD/view?usp=sharing
+Another db will be released tomorrow with individual addresses

-Download and keep it in the same location flaskserver1.py file is.
+Download and keep it in the same location as flaskserver1.py file is to run it.

-unzip Glowsearchv5.zip
+unzip Glowsearchv666.zip
-to get all the files
+to get all the files make sure outaddresses.db is at the same location as flaskserver1.py code is.

 ```bash
 python flaskserver1.py